Euplagia quadripunctaria – Poda, 1761

 - Euplagia quadripunctaria rhodosensis (Western Turkey and neighboring islands of Greece)

-This is the only lepidopteran which has been designated as a 'priority species' under Annex II of the Habitats Directive in the European Union, as of 1992, which means areas in which it occurs can be declared Special Areas of Conservation, if these areas belong to one of the number of habitats listed in Annex I of the directive.
+This is the only lepidopteran which has been designated as a 'priority species' under Annex II of the Habitats Directive in the European Union, as of 1992, which means areas in which it occurs can be declared Special Areas of Conservation.

 - Skinner, Bernard.
 (1984).
 The Colour Identification Guide to Moths of the British Isles (Macrolepidoptera).
 Viking (Penguin Books), London: ISBN 0-670-80354-5